Elias Díaz Player Props: Rockies vs. Angels

 Elias Díaz At The Plate

-- Among qualifying batters, he ranks 16th in batting average, while his on-base percentage ranks 50th and he is 40th in slugging.
+- He ranks 18th in batting average, 50th in on base percentage, and 43rd in slugging among the qualified hitters in MLB action.

-- Diaz has picked up a hit in 46 of 66 games this season, with multiple hits 21 times.
+- In 68.7% of his 67 games this season, Diaz has picked up at least one hit.
+He's also had 21 multi-hit games.

-- Looking at the 66 games he has played this season, he's homered in nine of them (13.6%), and in 3.4% of his trips to the plate.
+- Looking at the 67 games he has played this season, he's went deep in nine of them (13.4%), and in 3.4% of his trips to the plate.

-- Diaz has picked up an RBI in 36.4% of his games this year, with more than one RBI in 18.2% of his games.
-He has also produced three or more runs in three contests.
+- Diaz has had an RBI in 24 games this year (35.8%), including 12 multi-RBI outings (17.9%).
+He has also driven in three or more of his team's runs in three contests.

+- He has scored in 23 of 67 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.